JackSzwergold/Writing/memories/Two Neighborhood Kids Hocking Loogies from the Subway Staircase.md

 “What are we doing?”
 I asked as Andrew and Marc stooped down and—like soldiers on a mission—peered into random open windows and terraces as we all walked around.

 “Let’s try this one?”
-Marc said as Andrew climbed over the terrace railing and slowly tried to slide open the screen door.
+Marc said as Andrew climbed over the terrace railing and slowly tried to slide open the aluminum screen door.

 “Why are you doing that?”
-I asked as the screen door cracked open, Marc joined Andrew and both laughed creepily as they looked at me and looked inside.
+I asked as the screen door slowly slid open.
+Marc joined Andrew and both quietly laughed as they looked at me and looked inside the apartment.

 “Come on in Jack.
 Don’t worry.”
-Andrew whispered as I slowly backed off, but veered to the side to look into the window they peered into.
+Andrew whispered with a giggle as I slowly backed off, but veered to the side to look into the window they peered into.

 The window was open and the screen was down.
 A white curtain fluttered a bit in the sea shore breeze.
 All I could see was a woman sleeping on a bed, and the shadows of what I assume were Andrew and Marc coming down a hallway near the room.